 When radiologists fail to effectively communicate the results, patients can suffer harm.
 For example, radiologists may make incorrect recommendations, or may miscommunicate important findings.

-Why do radiologists making errors?
+Why do radiologists make errors?

 Making a radiologic diagnosis is a very complex process that takes much more time than just taking the images.
 A variety of factors can impact the diagnostic process, including work environment and workplace distractions, the volume of imaging studies, pressure for fast results, limited patient information.